 “Judy Garland, apparently tireless, took over the huge auditorium and for more than two hours entranced a sell-out crowd of 13,909.” – George McKinnon, 1961

 October 28, 1928: “The Famous Meglin Kiddies Recital” took place at The Breakfast Club in Los Angeles, California.
 The program featured 76 numbers!
-Judy and her sisters had a few numbers towards the end of the show.
-Mary Jane Gumm (Judy’s sisters) performed “Song” (apparently it was unknown what song she would sing when the above program was printed); “The Gumm Sisters” performed “Harmony” (again, exactly what is unknown), and “Baby Frances Gumm” (Judy) performed “Laugh Clown, Laugh” as song #74, just two songs before the end “Finale” (of which the sister most likely took part).
+Judy and her sisters had a few numbers toward the end of the show.
+Mary Jane Gumm (Judy’s sister) performed “Song” (apparently it was unknown what song she would sing when the above program was printed); “The Gumm Sisters” performed “Harmony” (again, exactly what is unknown), and “Baby Frances Gumm” (Judy) performed “Laugh Clown, Laugh” as song #74, just two songs before the end “Finale” (of which the sisters most likely took part).
 Judy’s placement towards the end of the program is an indication that her talents were already sufficient enough to give her one of the best spots in the show.

 October 28, 1936: This two-page spread appeared in various trade publications around the country promoting Judy’s very first full-length feature film, Pigskin Parade.

 Released on October 23rd, the film was a big hit earning Stuart Erwin (who played Judy’s brother) and Oscar nomination in the new category of “Best Supporting Actor.”